opencybersecurityalliance/stix-shifter/docs/lab/connector_coding_lab.md

 * GitHub account
 * Basic knowledge of git such as forking, committing, branching, pulling, and merging.
 * Working knowledge of the Python programming language.
-This lab will work with Python 3.8 or greater.
+This lab will use Python 3.9
 * An IDE to write Python code, such as VS Code.
 * Knowledge of the data source API that includes API request, response, datatype and schema.
 * Knowledge of STIX 2.0.
 To learn about STIX Cyber Observable Objects, see the [STIX 2.0](https://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part4-cyber-observable-objects.html) specification.